OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 4. gRPC (gRPC Remote Procedure Calls).
 5. WebSockets APIs.

-## REST (Representational State Transfer) APIs.
+## REST (Representational State Transfer) APIs

 ### History

 Due to their simplicity, scalability, and compatibility with the existing web infrastructure REST based APIs have become the most common API architecture on the internet at the time of this writing.
 REST based APIs did not immediately manifest, but rather have a long path from research to adoption.

 In 1994 Roy Fielding, one of the principal authors of the HTTP specification, began his work on REST as part of his doctoral dissertation at the University of California, Irvine.
 By 2000, he published his dissertation, [Architectural Styles and the Design of Network-based Software Architectures](https://ics.uci.edu/~fielding/pubs/dissertation/top.htm), where he introduced and defined REST as an architectural style.
 REST was designed to take advantage of the existing features of HTTP, emphasizing scalability, stateless interactions, and a uniform interface.